cogini/mix_systemd/README.md

 `/etc`, transient files under `/run`, data under `/var/lib`.

 Directories are named based on the app name, e.g. `/etc/#{ext_name}`.
-The `dirs` variable specifies which directories the app uses, by default:
+The `dirs` variable specifies which directories the app uses, by default that is:

 ```elixir
 dirs: [